Beautifully-Designed Tandem Tractor Built From MF-35s

 Jackson already had one MF-35 and found another to match.
 After extensive research, he created a design on paper that identified problems and solutions.
 The hand drawings were then entered into CAD files by a friend, Duane Davis.
 He did computer simulations to identify stress points and undesirable twisting.
 This led to further refinements, including thicker steel or added bracing.

 Many of the major steel components were made by an area steel supply company.
 The CAD files were used to drive their plasma cutter.
-The trunion components and the articulation king pin, were fabricated by other vendors.
+The trunion components and the articulation kingpin were fabricated by other vendors.

 “Some of the cut steel pieces required further work to drill and tap holes, flatten large turn plates, mill grease grooves, smooth trunion bores, and so on,” says Jackson.
-“This work was done with help of my friend Duane and his Bridgeport mill.
+“This work was done with the help of my friend Duane and his Bridgeport mill.

 “The biggest challenge was the steering system,” says Jackson.
 “I started out wanting to retain as much of the original design as possible, with the power steering pump on the back tractor and the steering wheel column doing the work.
 However, neither was up to the task of driving the large cylinders needed to articulate the new tractor.”

 Jackson ended up stripping out the steering systems along with the front axles and installing a Char-Lyn Orbitrol control unit.
-It provides manually-controlled hydraulic steering to the articulation pivot carrier that couples the MF-35’s front to rear.
+It provides manually-controlled hydraulic steering to the articulation pivot carrier that couples the MF-35s front to rear.

 The carrier consists of two 18-in. dia., 1-in. thick steel control plates and incorporates a trunion design.
 A trunion is basically a shaft in eyelet mounts.